preetdeepkumar/flink-tutorials/README.md

 and exposes a REST endpoint POST http://localhost:8080/logs to accept messages.
 * These messages will be send to queue and Flink will consume it as and when it arrives allowing loose coupling.

+### Package - org.pd.streaming.broadcast
+* It contains a class which demo use of using broadcast flink capabilities.
+It uses a class to simulate the origin of data.

+### Package - org.pd.streaming.fraud
+* It contains a class which demo show how use flink to detect some bank frauds.

+### Package - org.pd.streaming.graph
+* It contains a class which demo show how use flink to work with Gelly graph api.
+* It creates a graph with friends.

+### Package - org.pd.streaming.kakfa
+* It contains a class which demo show how use flink to work with Kafka api.
+* Consuming data from Kafka.

+### Package - org.pd.streaming.socialnetworks
+* It contains a class which demo show how use flink to work with Twitter API.
+* Quite naive, but shows the power.
+* Use your own keys.

+### Package - org.pd.streaming.table
+* It contains a class which demo show how use flink to work with Table API.

+### Package - org.pd.streaming.sql
+* It contains a class which demo show how use flink to work with SQL.

+### Package - org.pd.streaming.stocks
+* It contains a class which demo show how use flink to work with stocks trading.

 ## Building this project from Source
 Prerequisites:
 * Git